gautammanak1/Job_agent/README.md

-# Job Details Exchange System
+# Job Finder

 ## Overview

-The Job Details Exchange System is a decentralized application (DApp) built using Python and the uAgents framework.
-It allows two agents, Alice and Bob, to exchange job details securely and efficiently using a decentralized network.
+The JJob Finder is a decentralized application (DApp) built using Python and the uAgents framework.
+It allows two agents, User1 and User2 , to exchange job details securely and efficiently using a decentralized network.
 This system utilizes RapidAPI to fetch job details based on user input.

 ## Features